It was finally my time to indulge.

 I took one last look at my refuge for the night and continued following the meandering creek bed that I had tracked for much of Day 5.
-This unique retreat, precariously positioned on the edge of this enormous dormant waterway, was a godsend.
-With a sniffle setting in, I was able to set up a cozy fire and escape the outside elements.
+This unique retreat, precariously positioned on the edge of an enormous dormant waterway, was an absolute godsend.
+With a snotty sniffle settling in, I was able to light a cozy fire and escape the breezy conditions outside.
 I can only imagine the relief this shelter has provided to thousands of walkers since its restoration back in 1988.

-Despite a cold threatening to thwart my daily progress and the fact I’d just completed 6 days of continuous hiking for the first time in my life, I felt energised.
+Despite a stomach bug threatening to thwart my progress, and the fact I’d just completed six days of continuous hiking for the first time in my life, I felt energised.
 Even the typical morning aches in my hip, butt, calves and feet were starting to ease.
-My body was adapting.
-Plus, I hadn’t yet restocked since leaving the Prairie Inn on Day 1, so my bag was light and my back was thankful for the respite.
-The sky also remained overcast for the first time on the trail, helping me retain some of my sweat.
+My body was adapting to hiking life.
+Furthermore, I hadn’t restocked my bag since leaving the Prairie Inn on Day 1, so my load was light and my back was thankful for the temporary respite.
+The sky, too, remained overcast for the first time on the trail, helping my brow retain some sweat.
 Everything was looking up.

 Thanks to my newfound strength, the morning and early afternoon zipped by.
 Before I knew it, I had reached The Outback Highway and the alternative 6-kilometre roadside ramble into Hawker.

 Hawker started out in the 1880’s as a railway town, thriving until the old Ghan route was upgraded and moved further west.
 Today it is a tourism centre for the Flinders Ranges, as well as a service centre for the surrounding pastoral lands.

 Heysen Trail Map Sheet 7

 After days of navigating mountain tops, leafy forests, shady creekbeds and grassy paddocks, the walk beside a bituminised highway left a bit to be desired.
-As much as I looked forward to rejoining civilisation, the sight of speedy cars and scattered litter did little for my overall enjoyment.
+As much as I looked forward to rejoining civilisation, the sight of speeding cars and scattered litter did little for my overall enjoyment.
 A strong sense of minimalism and simplicity had been triggered over the first six days on the Heysen Trail; ‘normality’ now seemed a tad excessive.